Naser Mahama: Man Warns Against Late Ayawaso East MP’s Widow Candidacy, Reasons Spark Concern

 Source: UGC

-Speaking in an interview, he said;
+Speaking in an interview with @nsem360news, he shared;

 The late Hon.
 Naser Mahama passed away on Sunday, January 4, 2026, and was laid to rest a week later.